Exercise normal safety precautions. Look out for suspicious behaviour. Monitor the media and other sources for information on local conditions. See

 Staying within the law

-The UAE does not recognise dual nationality.
-The Australian Government may not be able to provide consular assistance to Australians who enter the UAE on their passport of other nationality.
+The UAE doesn't recognise dual nationality.
+The Australian Government won't be able to provide consular assistance if you enter the UAE on non-Australian passport.
 Dual nationals must enter and depart the UAE on the same passport.

 Children born in the UAE of Emirati fathers automatically acquire UAE citizenship at birth.
 They must enter and leave the UAE on UAE passports.

 Child custody decisions are based on Islamic law.
-Consult a lawyer to resolve custody disputes and determine if children could be prevented from leaving the country.
+Consult a lawyer about custody disputes and determine if children could be prevented from leaving the country.

 More information: Dual nationals

-The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is between 6 May and 5 June 2019.
 It is illegal to eat, drink or smoke in public between sunrise and sunset during Ramadan in the UAE, including in private vehicles.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.

 Dress and behaviour